vuejs/v2.vuejs.org/src/api/index.md

 - **Details:**

   The data object that the Vue instance is observing.
-You can swap it with a new object.
 The Vue instance proxies access to the properties on its data object.

 - **See also:** [Options - data](#data)